unjulee/sensor_dev/manuals/manual_1.md

 ## Abstract

 The goal of the Sensor Development subteam is to create sensors that help monitor water quality during the water treatment process.
-In particular, the team has been working on a particle concentration and turbidity sensor for the last few semesters, beginning with a fluidized bed solids detector developed for in-lab use and now a submersible solids detector for field use.
-The submersible solids detector is the main focus for the team this semester.
-Two different designs based on an endoscope and a pre-developed turbidity sensor will be tested to measure the height of the sludge blanket in the sedimentation tanks.
+In particular, the subteam has been working on particle concentration and turbidity sensors for the last few semesters, beginning with a fluidized bed solids detector developed for in-lab experiments conducted in transparent tubing, and afterward a submersible solids detector for field use in less visible and reachable sedimentation tanks.
+Currently in the field, turbidity is most often and affordably measured by turbidimeters that require fluid samples.
+Thus, this semester, the Sensor Development subteam is redesigning a submersible solids detector that is simpler and more usable than before, with a goal of affordably providing real-time/in-situ, accurate measurements of particle concentration or turbidity in the sedimentation tanks.
+Two designs, one using an endoscope and the other a pre-developed turbidity sensor, will be tested to measure the height of the sludge blanket in the sedimentation tanks.

 <div class="alert alert-block alert-danger">
 Just add in why this technology is important.